haecker-felix/hebbot/README.md

 | !status         | Shows saved messages                                       |

 ### Configuration
 In order to use the bot, two configuration files are required.
-The `config.json` configuration file contains the bot settings (e.g. username/password, room ids, ...) and the definitions for the sections and projects.
+The `config.toml` configuration file contains the bot settings (e.g. username/password, room ids, ...) and the definitions for the sections and projects.
 The second configuration file `template.md` serves as a template for the actual summary.

 For both configuration files, examples are available that can be used as templates (`configuration/*.example` files).